 The pectoralis major muscle is a large powerful muscle at the front of the chest.
 It is used to rotate the arm inwards.
 Its weak point is at the tendon where it attaches to the arm bone.
 The front of the shoulder will be painful and swell up, and the muscle may have visibly changed.
 Read more on the symptoms and treatment for this injury.

+Direct trauma or impact can cause a contusion or in more severe cases a sternum fracture may occur.
 A bruised sternum, or sternum contusion as it is also known, occurs after an impact to the sternum or breastbone.
 This most frequently occurs after road traffic accidents, although collision sports and those with hard balls or rackets etc can also impact the sternum.
 From this injury the front of the chest will be painful and there may be difficulty breathing.

 A pneumothorax or collapsed lung occurs when there is a build-up of air in the space between the lungs and the rib cage - known as the pleural space.
 Symptoms include a sharp chest pain and shortness of breath.
 This condition can be caused by a specific injury like broken ribs, or just happen for seemingly no reason.
 Read more on the causes, symptoms, and treatment of a collapsed lung.